 Jackson and North were close friends at one time, but according to the Oakland Tribune they had not spoken in a month.
 Apparently they had something to say to each other that day.

 The '74 A's weren't exactly the picture of harmony, still they went on to win their third straight World Series that year; a feat no other team not named Yankees has ever done.
 Oakland players have said they played so well as a team because of their common dislike for micromanaging owner Charles Finley.
-Oh, by the way, the A's beat the Tigers that day 9-1.
+By the way, the A's beat the Tigers that day 9-1.